+6.19.3.1 Procedure for Sidelink Positioning/Ranging for UE-only operation

 For a UE interested in Sidelink Positioning and Ranging service, it may invoke the DSDF service for discovery and to identify other UEs in proximity that support the operations.
 This may be based on the request from the upper layer.

 Based on the pre-configuration, or provisioned policies and parameters as described in clause 6.19.2, the UE can determine the RAT (e.g. LTE PC5 or NR PC5) and corresponding Tx Profiles to be used for the DSDF, GSSF, and SPRF, based on V2X Service Type/ProSe Identifier to RAT mapping.
 Such configuration will also determine the communication modes to use, e.g. broadcast, groupcast, or unicast.